rambihari/react-redux-jersey-spring-hibernate-intergration/README.md

 # React and Redux Source Code
 * This project contains the minified bundle of the Front-End React and Redux source code
-* To download unminified Front-End source code please visit https://github.com/rambihari/React-Redux-Source-Code
+* To download Front-End source code please visit https://github.com/rambihari/React-Redux-Source-Code

+## This is an SPA application

 # Setup environment